blockchaintp/sextant/docs/deployments/dlts/sawtooth.md

 ![Sextant Deployments Sawtooth Deploy](../../images/sextant-deployments-sawtooth-deploy.png)

-Click `Deploy` and the deployment will be added to the cluster:
+Click `Deploy` and the deployment will be created and added to the cluster:

 ![Sextant Deployments Sawtooth Added](../../images/sextant-deployments-sawtooth-added.png)